epfl-dlab/aiflows/docs/Tutorials/reActwHumanFeedback.md

 print(flow_output_data)
 ```

-The complete example is accessible[here](../examples/ReActWithHumanFeedback/) and can be executed as follows:
+The complete example is accessible [here](../../examples/ReActWithHumanFeedback/) and can be executed as follows:

 ```bash
 cd examples/ReActWithHumanFeedback